 The resources relate particularly to the history and culture of Orkney and Shetland, dating from the 17th century onwards, but also includes material relating to Caithness.
-The local studies collection is on open access which means there is no need to make an appointment to use it.
+The local studies collection is part of the Archive and is open whenever the Archive is open.
+Contact the Archive to book a space.

 Some examples of material in the local studies collection are:

 - Local magazines such as The Orkney View and Living Orkney

 - Local directory Peace’s Almanac, dating from 1864 to 1940